-From the car park at the end of the glacier access road, you will notice large mounds of moraine.
-This moraine covers huge chunks of ice that were left behind when the glacier retreated in the 1960s and is known as ‘dead ice’.
+From the car park at the end of the glacier access road, you will notice large mounds of moraine for the first 100 or so metres of the track.
+This moraine covers ice that was left behind when the glacier retreated in the 1960s and is known as ‘dead ice’.

 This track is sometimes closed due to ice collapse, flooding or rock fall.
 Observe all signs and stay behind barriers.

-Drive south for two kilometres from Fox Glacier Weheka township, and turn left immediately before the Fox River bridge.
+Drive south for 2 km from Fox Glacier Weheka township, and turn left immediately before the Fox River bridge.

 Know before you go